Gi60s/openapi-enforcer-middleware/docs-src/api.md

   - *reqMockStatusCodeProperty* - The name of the property to attach the [OpenAPI Enforcer's OpenAPI object](https://github.com/byu-oit/openapi-enforcer/blob/master/docs/components/openapi.md) to on the request object.
 Defaults to `"openapi"`.

   - *reqOperationProperty* - The name of the property to attach the [OpenAPI Enforcer's Operation object](https://github.com/byu-oit/openapi-enforcer/blob/master/docs/components/operation.md) to on the request object.
 Defaults to `"operation"`.

+  - *resSerialize* - A boolean indicating whether to serialize responses.
+If you disable this response serialization you may need to serialize your own responses, depending on what data you are sending back to the client.
+Defaults to `true`.

+  - *resValidate* - A boolean indicating whether to validate responses.
+Responses that are invalid might not serialize.
+Defaults to `true`.

   - *xController* - The name of the property to look for in your OpenAPI document to define the name of the controller associated with an operation.
 Defaults to `"x-controller"`.